QTC-IQAC/NEMAT/README.md

 nname: 'CL' # Which negative ions to use in the ligand simulations
 slotsToUse: 6 # Use if you want to limit the number of jobs running at the same time in the cluster.
 frameNum: 200 # Number of frames to extract to make transitions.
 The default production will generate 400 frames, so this is the default upper limit
+temp: 298     # Temperature of the systems in Kelvin.

 ##############################
 #    JOB SUBMISSION INPUTS   #